flexera-public/policy_templates/msp/cost/master_org_cost_policy/README.md

 _Note 1: The last 3 days of data in the current week or month will contain incomplete data._
 _Note 2: The account you apply the policy to is unimportant as Optima metrics are scoped to the Org._
+_Note 3: If it excluding orgs is needed use only either 'Excluded Organizations' or 'Exclucded organizations IDs' parameter, not both._

 ## Cost Metrics